-- licensed mental health counselors,
+- Licensed mental health counselors

-- licensed health care personnel,
+- Licensed health care personnel,

-- pastoral counselors, or
+- Pastoral counselors, or

-- clergy who work for the Universities.
+- Clergy who works for the Universities.

 Employees may also report such misconduct in strict confidence through the Employee Assistance Program.
 Please bear in mind, however, that if one requests certain supportive measures from the University (e.g., extension for academic work or changing classes, residence halls or work locations), the Dean of Students and/or other University officials as necessary may be contacted only for the purpose of providing the requested measures.
 In such cases, one's privacy will be maintained to the extent that respecting confidentiality will not impair the University's ability to provide the requested measures.
 One may also confidentially report sexual harassment, sexual assault, domestic violence, dating violence, stalking, and/or retaliation as well as other forms of sexual violence and gender-based harassment to community support resources, which are not required to share information with the Universities.